-- C2.1 There shall be appropriate secured and controlled access to designated areas appropriate for collection of cellular therapy products, for collected products, and for storage of equipment, supplies, reagents, and equipment, cellular therapy products, and records. - C2.1.1 The collection area shall be divided into defined areas of adequate size to prevent improper labeling, mix-ups, contamination, or cross-contamination of cellular therapy products. - C2.1.2 There shall be a process to control storage areas to prevent mix-ups, contamination, and cross-contamination-of all cellular therapy products prior to release or distribution. - C2.1.3 There shall be a process suitable space for confidential donor examination and evaluation. - C2.2 There shall be adequate lighting, ventilation, and access to sinks for handwashing and to toilets during collection to prevent the introduction, transmission, or spread of communicable disease. - C2.3 Environmental conditions shall be controlled to protect the safety and comfort of patients, donors and personnel. - C2.4 When using There shall be a written assessment of critical parameters of the facility in which collection methods is performed that may result in affect cellular therapy product viability, integrity, contamination, or cross-contamination during collection. - C2.4.1 The written assessment shall include temperature and humidity at a minimum. - C2.4.2 Parameters identified to be a risk to the cellular therapy products, critical environmental conditions product shall be controlled, monitored, and recorded, when appropriate, for air quality and surface contaminates. - C2.5 The facility shall document facility cleaning and sanitation and maintain order sufficient to achieve adequate conditions for operations. - C2.6 There shall be adequate equipment and materials for the procedures performed. - C2.7 There shall be access to an intensive care unit or emergency services.
+- C2.1 There shall be secured and controlled access to designated areas appropriate for collection of cellular therapy products, and for storage of equipment, supplies, reagents, cellular therapy products, and records. - C2.1.1 The collection area shall be divided into defined areas of adequate size to prevent improper labeling, mix-ups, contamination, or cross-contamination of cellular therapy products.

-- C2.8 There shall be attending physician oversight if general medical physicians, physicians in training, or APPs provide care to the cellular therapy donors.
+- C2.1.2 There shall be a process to control storage areas to prevent mix-ups, contamination, and cross-contamination. - C2.1.3 There shall be suitable space for confidential donor examination and evaluation. - C2.2 There shall be adequate lighting, ventilation, and access to sinks for handwashing and to toilets during collection to prevent the introduction, transmission, or spread of communicable disease. - C2.3 Environmental conditions shall be controlled to protect the safety and comfort of donors and personnel. - C2.4 There shall be a written assessment of critical parameters of the facility in which collection is performed that may affect cellular therapy product viability, integrity, contamination, or cross-contamination during collection. - C2.4.1 The written assessment shall include temperature and humidity at a minimum. - C2.4.2 Parameters identified to be a risk to the cellular therapy product shall be controlled, monitored, and recorded. - C2.5 The facility shall document facility cleaning and sanitation and maintain order sufficient to achieve adequate conditions for operations. - C2.6 There shall be adequate equipment and materials for the procedures performed. - C2.7 There shall be access to an intensive care unit or emergency services. - C2.8 There shall be attending physician oversight if general medical physicians, physicians in training, or APPs provide care to the cellular therapy donors.
 The scope of responsibility of general medical physicians or APPs shall be defined. - C2.9 The facility in which collection is performed shall be operated in a manner designed to minimize risks to the health and safety of employees, patients, donors, visitors, caregivers, and volunteers. - C2.10 There shall be a written safety manual that includes instructions for action in case of exposure to communicable disease and to chemical, biological, radiological, electrical, or fire hazards. - C2.11 All waste generated during collection activities shall be disposed of in a manner that minimizes hazard to facility personnel and to the environment in accordance with Applicable Law. - C2.12 Personal protective equipment, including gloves and protective clothing, shall be used while handling biological specimens.
 Such protective equipment shall not be worn outside the work area.